Fermented Garlic

 This easy fermented garlic recipe is dedicated to subtlety.

-No. 2 –> Use a vented lid, like a pickle pipe or airlock lid – otherwise, you’ll have to burp your garlic daily, or risk a bottle explosion – just like when brewing kombucha!
+- Use a vented lid, like a pickle pipe or airlock lid – otherwise, you’ll have to burp your garlic daily, or risk a bottle explosion – just like when brewing kombucha at home!

-No. 4 –> The art of fermentation is a great way to preserve fresh garlic for a very long time.
-As a family who eats a lot of garlic, we preserve garlic in a number of ways; dehydrated garlic and smoked garlic are two of my favorite ways.
+- Fermentation is a great way to preserve fresh garlic for a very long time.
+As a family who eats a lot of garlic, we preserve garlic in a number of ways along side fermented; dehydrated garlic, pickled garlic, and smoked garlic.

 What Is Lacto-Fermentation